marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ======================================================================================
 Welcome to GrainSizeTools script
 ======================================================================================
-A free open-source cross-platform script to visualize and characterize the grain size in polycrystalline materials and estimate differential stress via paleopizometers.
+A free open-source cross-platform script to visualize and characterize grain size population and estimate differential stress via paleopizometers.

-Version: v3.0beta3 (2020-05-xx)
+Version: v3.0beta3 (2020-04-xx)
 Documentation: https://marcoalopez.github.io/GrainSizeTools/

-Type get.function_list() to get a list of the main methods
+Type get.functions_list() to get a list of the main methods
 ```

-Alternatively, if you are using a Jupyter notebook you have a similar step-by-step tutorial in the link below (you can also find this Jupyter notebook on your hard drive inside the ``grain_size_tools`` folder):
+Alternatively, if you are using Jupyter lab/notebook you have a similar step-by-step tutorial in the link below and within the ``grain_size_tools`` folder in your hard disk:

 https://github.com/marcoalopez/GrainSizeTools/blob/master/grain_size_tools/notebook_example.ipynb